 On August 26, 2012, after more than 24 years of avoiding his true calling, Reverend Smith was licensed to preach the gospel by Pastor Baldwin.
 His initial sermon was “Roadblocks to Destination Joy,” with Subtopic: ‘Can Anyone Testify?’
 On August 31, 2014, he was sealed as an ordained minister.
 Through life experiences, both foreseeable and unforeseeable, Rev. Smith truly understands God’s timing is always ‘the perfect timing.’

-Reverend Smith has been married to the lovely and gracious Patricia Ann Smith for 30 years.
+Reverend Smith has been married to the lovely and gracious Patricia Ann Smith for over 30 years.
 They are blessed with two sons, Zachry and Caleb.